sd07sd11/Convlstm_human_action_recognition/README.md

     <li><strong>Flatten Layer</strong>: Transforms 3D outputs to 1D for dense layer input.</li>
     <li><strong>Dense Layers</strong>: Final fully connected layers to classify actions.</li>
 </ul>
+<h2>Dataset</h2>
+<p>The model is trained on the <strong>UCF50 dataset</strong>, a benchmark dataset that contains 50 action classes.
+The dataset is preprocessed into sequences of frames to feed into the 3D CNN layers, capturing both spatial and temporal dimensions for robust action classification.</p>

+<h2>Performance</h2>
+<p>The model achieves over 80% accuracy on the validation set, showcasing its effectiveness in recognizing complex actions from video data.</p>